echozyr2001/CosmoFlow/cosmoflow/src/node/README.md

-# CosmoFlow Node
+# CosmoFlow Node - Node Execution System

-This module is part of the CosmoFlow project and provides the node execution system for workflows.
+The Node module provides the core execution system for CosmoFlow workflows.
+It defines the unified `Node` trait and execution infrastructure that enables workflows to run individual processing units with proper error handling, retry logic, and execution context management.

-For more information, see the [CosmoFlow documentation](https://docs.rs/cosmoflow).
+For more examples and detailed API documentation, see the [CosmoFlow documentation](https://docs.rs/cosmoflow).